 ‘Uncle Frank’ is a comedy-drama directed and written by the Oscar-winner, Alan Ball.
 Narrated by Beth Bledsoe (Sophia Lillis), the film follows her life’s journey with Uncle Frank (Paul Bettany) and the past he has left behind in their hometown, Creekville in South Carolina.
 As it turns out, there is an important aspect of her uncle’s life that she knew nothing of – Uncle Frank is gay.

 As their friendship grows, buried truths are uncovered when they drive back home from Manhattan to attend the funeral of their family’s patriarch.
-With layered family dynamics at its center, you must wonder if there is any truth to the storyline.
+With layered family dynamics at its center, you must wonder if there is any true story that sparked the inspiration.
 Well, don’t worry, for we have got you covered!

 No, ‘Uncle Frank’ is not based on a true story.
 Alan Ball played around with the idea for this film for years before the final script took shape.
 He claims that the film is not based on a true story.
 However, it strongly reflects certain aspects of his personal journey.
 For example, Frank’s past bears a strong resemblance to Alan’s father’s youth.
 His father, also called Frank, supposedly lost an old partner, Sam Lassiter, who died by suicide in the local lake.